Ultraviolet Radiation (UVR)

 Multi Lens Interchangeable Eyewear Sets

 These have become very popular because they give a choice of lenses fitting the same frame.
 They will typically come with at least 3 different lenses such as grey, yellow and orange.
 It means you can change the lens colour to suit the light and background conditions or for clay shooting, the target colour.
 Evolution has one of the largest ranges of multi-lens sets of any manufacturer.

 Polycarbonate is the lens material favoured by sports eyewear brands like Evolution because it’s very light but shatterproof and impact resistant; providing a very high degree of eye protection: 20 times the impact strength of glass and up to 10 times the impact strength of normal plastic.
-However, polycarbonate is prone to scratches so it’s important to take care of the lenses and always keep your sunglasses or eyewear in a case or carry pouch when not in use: all Evolution models are supplied with a soft carry pouch and many with a hard case too.
+However, polycarbonate is prone to scratches so it’s important to take care of the lenses and always keep your sunglasses or eyewear in a case or carry pouch when not in use: all Evolution models (except clearance and safety eyewear) are supplied with a soft carry pouch and many with a hard case too.